RoysYB/pygame-beginner/readme.md

-Its a repository to learn  pygame  as a beginner
+simple  pygame  as a beginner